-Enfortumab is used to treat urothelial cancer (cancer of the lining of the bladder and other parts of the urinary tract) that has spread to nearby tissues or other parts of the body and has worsened after treatment with other chemotherapy medications.
+Enfortumab (brand name-Padcev) is an FDA-approved treatment for urothelial cancer (cancer of the lining of the bladder and other parts of the urinary tract) that has spread to nearby tissues or other parts of the body and has worsened after treatment with other chemotherapy medications.

 Enfortumab vedotin-ejfv injection is in a class of medications called monoclonal antibodies.
 It works by helping your immune system to slow or stop the growth of cancer cells.

-Enfortumab vedotin-ejfv injection comes as a powder to be mixed with liquid and injected intravenously (into a vein) over 30 minutes by a doctor or nurse in a hospital or medical facility.
+Enfortumab vedotin-ejfv is injected into a vein over 30 minutes by a doctor or nurse in a medical facility.
 It is usually injected on days 1, 8, and 15 of a 28-day cycle for as long as your doctor recommends that you receive treatment.

 Your doctor may delay or stop your treatment with enfortumab vedotin-ejfv injection, or treat you with additional medications, depending on your response to the medication and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.